MontgomeryLab/tinyRNA/START_HERE/tinyRNA_TUTORIAL.md

-# Getting Started
+# Getting Started With the tinyRNA Workflow

 This folder (`START_HERE`) contains a working minimal configuration and a generated/simulated sample dataset.
 We've assembled this configuration to make it easy to start using tinyRNA, and to provide a basis for your own project configuration.

 ## Installation

-See the [README](../README.md#installation) for installation instructions and tips.
+See the [README](../README.md#tinyrna-installation) for installation instructions and tips.

 ## This folder